zd819/onairos-npm/README.md

 ### 1. Create a Developer Account

-Create a Developer account to access Onairos services.
-Register your domain to ensure secure API access.
+Create a Developer account to access Onairos services at:

 https://Onairos.uk/dev-board

+**Important:** Once you have a developer account and API key, domain registration is handled manually by the Onairos team.
+If you don't have an API key yet, you'll need to register your domain through the developer portal for secure API access.

 ### 2. Installation